Sync API

 The Sync API allows you to make synchronous, blocking calls to the Mambu Process Orchestrator (MPO) by issuing calls to a sync server instead of the standard MPO base URL.

 Requests to the standard MPO base URL return confirmation that the call was received, but the call is non-blocking for your application code.
-The process output is returned later as an additional response, or you must make another call to check its status.
+The process or state diagram output is returned later as an additional response, or you must make another call to check its status.

-When using the Sync API, process outputs are returned synchronously, and your request will be blocked waiting for process outputs.
+When using the Sync API, the output is returned synchronously, and your request will be blocked waiting for the outputs.

-Use the API Call node to invoke the Sync API.
+Use the API Call node to invoke a sync API request.

-We generally recommend using the standard asynchronous API when possible so your applications will not be blocked while your request is being handled.
+We generally recommend using the standard asynchronous API where possible, so that your applications are not be blocked while your request is being handled.

 How it works